Appiko Movement, History, Background, Leaders, Objectives, Impact

 Appiko Movement

-Appiko means “to embrace” in Kannada, similar movement initiated just like the famous Chipko Movement in North India.
+Appiko means “to embrace” in Kannada, similar movement started in the Southern India in the similar way of the famous Chipko Movement in North India.
 In 1983, villagers from Salkani village in Uttara Kannada, Karnataka, hugged trees and refused to let them be felled.
 Leading this southern “hug the trees” movement was environmentalist Panduranga Hegde.
 Over the next months, their grassroots campaign protected crucial parts of the Western Ghats, reversed deforestation policies, and promoted a broader ecological awakening.

-The Appiko Movement took place in September 1983, when men, women, and children gathered to prevent loggers from cutting trees in the Kalase forest near Salkani.
+The Appiko Movement took place in 1983, when men, women, and children gathered to prevent loggers from cutting trees in the Kalase forest near Salkani in the state of Karnataka.
 It was a peaceful, culturally rooted protest.
 This movement succeeded in protecting tree felling through nonviolent, direct action and community resolve.
+The Movement was initiated by Panduranga Hegde, a local environmentalist trained in Delhi and inspired by the Chipko Movement.
+On 8 September 1983, hundreds from Sirsi Taluk marched 8 km into Kalase forest and began surrounding trees to stop the loggers from cutting them.
+The practice of hugging trees took on a uniquely Kannada life as Appiko Chaluvali.
+This movement was the response to the destruction of forests which reduced the forested area from 81% in 1950 to 25% in 1980.

-• In 1950, the forests of Uttara Kannada covered over 81% of its land.
+• 1950: the forests of Uttara Kannada covered over 81% of its land.
 Over the decades, this rich forest was cleared to make way for pulp and paper mills, plywood factories, and hydropower projects, industries that removed both trees and livelihoods.

-• By 1980, less than 25% of original natural forests remained.
+• 1980: less than 25% of original natural forests remained.
 Farmers suffered too: spice cultivation depended on leaf manure, dam projects displaced local communities, and bamboo were disappearing.

-• Panduranga Hegde was the movement leader and environmentalist whose leadership, research, and mobilizing skills brought clarity, discipline, and direction.
+• Panduranga Hegde: He was the movement leader and environmentalist whose leadership, research, and mobilizing skills brought clarity, discipline, and direction.

-• Sunderlal Bahuguna was a Chipko veteran who visited Karnataka in 1979, supported Appiko’s philosophy and helped it gain national momentum.
+• Sunderlal Bahuguna: He was a Chipko Movement veteran who visited Karnataka in 1979, supported Appiko’s philosophy and helped it gain national momentum.
 His partnership with Hegde led to a 1989 ban on green felling in Western Ghats forests.

 Appiko Movement Objectives

-Built around the incentives to Ulisu, Belasu, Balasu (“Save, Grow, Use rationally”), Appiko focused on:
+• Built around the incentives to Ulisu, Belasu, Balasu (“Save, Grow, Use rationally”)

 • Protecting existing forest cover